 10. Complex Geometric Forms

-In conclusion, structural engineering is a complex and challenging field that requires critical thinking, problem-solving skills, and collaboration with other professionals.
-By being aware of these common challenges and using strategies to overcome them, structural engineers can design safe, efficient, and innovative structures that contribute to the built environment in a meaningful way.
+Structural engineering is a demanding discipline that requires critical thinking, problem‑solving skills, and collaboration.
+By recognizing these common challenges and applying the strategies---and tools---outlined above, structural engineers can deliver safe, efficient, and innovative structures that positively shape the built environment.

 Similar Articles: